Wonder how to plan a trip to Japan? If you don’t know where to start, or how to plan a trip to Japan, you have come to the right place.

 Tickets can be booked one year out until the very last day and over the course of this period, the price follows a stretched-out U curve.

-Prices start high to drop gradually to a low point, from there on they start rising again.
+Prices start high to drop gradually to a low point, and from there on they start rising again.

 Everybody knows it’s expensive to wait until the very last minute but nobody knows the exact low point.